 This paragraph balances narrative and parenthetical citations, creating an equal focus on the study’s ideas and the study’s authors while also creating some variety and flow in the paragraph.
 Additionally, in this paragraph it is clear throughout that each idea and sentence is coming from the source.
 Imagine a few of the citations were not there; without those citations, it might seem like those ideas were the writer’s own ideas or they could be ideas from any source.
 Finally, note that because this author used multiple narrative citations, she could also simplify those citations with APA’s citation publication year rule.

-Smith, Vargo, and Pollock Hoverter (2017) provided a literature review of current research on climate change and its impact on public health.
+Smith et al. (2017) provided a literature review of current research on climate change and its impact on public health.
 The authors argued that research thus far shows that climate change will have, and is already having, an impact on human health.
 Thus, they show the importance of discussing and advocating for climate change policy within the medical and health policy fields.
 Specifically, Smith et al. used California as an example, showing how effective discussing climate change within the framework of public health can be in making significant policy changes.
-The main conclusion from this review is that similar approaches could be used throughout the United States (Smith et al., 2017).
+The main conclusion from this review is that similar approaches could be used throughout the United States.

 One last strategy you can use when citing in summaries is to explicitly cite the source in each sentence using a narrative citation.
 Although this strategy may technically follow APA’s rules, it is not the preferred method because it is not as smooth as the strategies above and can result in repetition.
 Here is an example of this strategy: